G-String-Legacy/G_String/vault/github.md

 Thus, GitHub provides an ideal platform, not only for sharing functioning versions of G_String, their source code and supportive information, but also for interactive collaboration in developing the software further, and to deepen and widen the expertise in Generalizability analysis.

 But that requires user buy-in.
-It costs no money, but curiosity, and an urge to learn.
+It costs no money - but curiosity, and an urge to learn.